3 - Control Flow

 3.9 - Goto's and Labels

-Nonetheless, we will suggest a few situations where goto
+Nonetheless, we will suggest a few situations where goto's may find a

 place.
 The most common use is to abandon processing in some deeply